WGBA-TV: NBC affiliation

 In 1994, WLUK-TV (channel 11) and three other stations owned by Burnham Broadcasting were sold to SF Broadcasting (owned as a partnership between Savoy Communications and Fox).
 As part of the purchase and through Fox's ownership of the group, SF signed a group affiliation deal to switch its stations to Fox; this enabled WLUK to become the Packers' unofficial "home" station as Fox had acquired the television contract to the NFL's National Football Conference.
-Almost by default, WGBA was then left to take the NBC affiliation.
-On August 28, 1995, WGBA-TV switched its affiliation to NBC (and changed its on-air branding to "NBC 26"); the Fox affiliation moved to former NBC affiliate WLUK.
-As an NBC affiliate, it struggled to find a constant identity.
-Green Bay's other three stations have been on-the-air since the 1950s and had loyal audiences.
-Relief did not come until October 2004, when the Journal Broadcast Group bought it for $43.2 million after Aries Telecommunications sold the station.
-Journal had long wanted a station in Northeastern Wisconsin alongside its flagship station, WTMJ-TV in Milwaukee, that market's NBC affiliate and long-dominant news station.
+Almost by default, WGBA was then left to take the NBC affiliation, one already passed down once from WFRV to WLUK in March 1983 due to the network's early 80s nadir and WFRV wanting to be associated with the top network in ABC.
+On August 28, 1995, WGBA-TV switched its affiliation to NBC; the Fox affiliation moved to former NBC affiliate WLUK.